7h3v01c3/tutorials/migration/divi/windows_to_windows.md

 ## **Step 1: Prepare the Recipient Computer**
 1. **Download and Install the Divi Wallet**
    - Go to [Divi Project Downloads](https://diviproject.org/downloads).
-   - Download and install the latest version of the wallet.
+   - Open the Divi Desktop and **let it fully sync** before proceeding.
-   - Open the wallet and **let it fully sync** before proceeding.
+   - *You do not need to backup or encrypt at this step.*

 ---